 Do you need to provide a sketch or plan with your application?

 Yes.
-Each application requires a clear, accurate sketch or plan submitted with your application of the proposed works.
+Each application requires a clear, accurate sketch or plan with dimensions submitted with your application of the proposed works.
 This provides clear information for Council to assess the proposed works and provides you with a quicker response.

 How long prior to proposed works occurring do you need to make the application?